surniaulula/wpsso-um/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.9.0-dev.3 (2021/10/20)**
+**Version 4.9.0-b.1 (2021/10/21)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Refactored several methods to offer selective local caching (on by default).
+	* Moved the update manager config from transient cache to the options table for a small performance improvement.
-	* Moved the update manager config from the transient cache to the options table for a small performance improvement.
+	* Refactored several methods to offer selective local caching (enabled by default).
 * **Bugfixes**
 	* Fixed the update manager config refresh after updating the WPSSO Core plugin or its add-ons.
 * **Developer Notes**